fieldsoftheworld/ftw-baselines/README.md

     ftw model download --type TWO_CLASS_FULL
     ```

 **Note**: If you want more control ie provide specific Sentinel2 scenes to work with follow steps 3-5 to run each part of the inference pipeline sequentially.
 There is the option to run step 2 `ftw_inference_all` which links together the distinct inference steps.
-If you decide to run step 2 you have extracted field boundaries and don't need to proceed with steps 3-5.
+If you decide to run step 2 you will get extracted field boundaries as polygons and don't need to proceed with steps 3-5.

 ### 2. FTW Inference all (using `ftw inference ftw_inference_all`)